 Requests for copies of Fair Political Practices Commission (FPPC) disclosure filings (Campaign Statements and Statements of Economic Interests) are handled differently than other public records requests.
 By State law, the City cannot require the requestor to provide any personal information.
 These requests are handled by the City Clerk's office.
 Copies of FPPC documents are, by State law, $0.10 per page.

 - How may the public obtain access to a public record?

 The City of Coronado Request for Public Records Form is to be filled out by the Requestor.
 Requests must be focused and specific, and must reasonably describe identifiable records (Government Code Section 7922.600).
 If the request requires clarification, City staff will assist you in making a focused and effective request.

 The requestor then submits the Request for Public Records to the City Clerk who will coordinate the response with the appropriate City department(s).

-- How soon can the public expect a response to their request?
+- How soon can I expect a response to my request?